 School Garden Mini-Grants

-Mini-grants are available for school gardens in some locations of Michigan.
+Mini-grants are available for school gardens in Macomb, Oakland and Wayne counties of Michigan.
 Current grant opportunities are listed below:

 Southeast Michigan School Garden Mini-Grant Overview

-It can be challenging for school garden programs to secure funding to support their efforts.
-The goal of this mini-grant is to decrease barriers to starting or expanding school or early care and education (ECE) gardens and providing garden-based education by providing funding, training and technical assistance.
+The goal of this mini-grant program is to support beginning and expanding school or early care and education (ECE) gardens to provide garden-based education by providing funding, training and technical assistance.
+School garden teams are a critical factor in sustaining a garden over time, and this program will assist grantees with developing a strategy to build or maintain their garden team to support their garden programs.
 For the purposes of this grant, gardens at ECE sites will be referred to as school gardens.

 MSU Extension is administering the Southeast Michigan School Garden Mini-grant (SGMG), with funding from the Community Foundation for Southeast Michigan.
 The SGMG will support schools or sites that are starting or expanding school gardens, providing experiential garden-based/agricultural education, or supporting staff or volunteers to attend school garden related professional development.
-To support these efforts, approximately 20 awards of $500 - $1,500 will be granted to eligible schools and sites that demonstrate a commitment to qualifying school garden activities.
-This RFP is for a one year grant, renewable for a second year upon reapplication, provided that all requirements are met.
-Grants will be awarded on April 8, 2019.
-The grant year will start on April 8, 2019 and end on April 7, 2020.
+To support these efforts, approximately 15 awards of $500 - $1,500 will be granted to eligible schools and sites that demonstrate a commitment to qualifying school garden activities.
+This RFP is for a one year grant, renewable for a second year upon reapplication, provided that all requirements are met and funds are available.
+Grants will be awarded on March 30, 2020.
+The grant year will start on March 30, 2020 and end on March 29, 2021.
 The SGMG includes two separate funding tracks: planning grants and implementation grants.

 Planning Grants are intended to support schools and ECE sites that are in the beginning phases of creating a school garden program.
 Planning grantees will create a school garden action plan and form a school garden team by the end of the grant period.